Why Salisbury has the perfect combination of grit and medieval charm #hometowns

 On a stroll

 You can walk to Old Sarum, where it all began for Salisbury, via the Avon Valley Nature Reserve.
-Old Sarum is managed by English Heritage, and you can visit inside the ruins, but even a walk around the earthen ramparts is well worth the hike for the views you’ll have across the countryside.
+Old Sarum is managed by English Heritage, and you can visit inside the ruins – but even a walk around the earthen ramparts is well worth the hike for the views you’ll have across the countryside.

 Some of the best architecture in the city can be found in the Cathedral Close, including the National Trust-run Mompesson House.
 Push a little further than the immediate surroundings of the Cathedral and there are plenty of quaint houses to be found, particularly around the Harnham Gate.